 Okay, it’s finally here… and it took me quite a few tries to get it right!
-One Pot Beef Stroganoff!
+One-Pot Hamburger Helper Beef Stroganoff!
 Just like we used to eat in the 90’s right out of the Hamburger Helper box but now homemade and quite frankly?
 Just as easy and even more delicious!

 No, it’s not dairy-free or grain-free, but it’s certainly a cleaner version of our childhood favorite!
-It’s perfect for some fall comfort food that the entire family will devour and I just know that you all are going to love this one!
+This One-Pot Hamburger Helper Beef Stroganoff is perfect for some fall comfort food that the entire family will devour and I just know that you all are going to love this one!

 If you’ve never made my classic “One Pot Hamburger Helper“, this is a new festive take on it, and I hope you all just love it!